kymani37299/ForwardPlusRenderer/README.md

 - <b>Temporal Anti-aliasing(TAA)</b> - AA technique that is based on last frame data.
 It is implemented using motion vectors.
 - <b>Multisample Anti-alising(MSAA)</b> - Classic AA technique that relies on directX api

+## Bloom

+Implementation of the bloom is inspired by Unity implementation.
+It works by 12 point linear downsampling, after that image is upsampled using combination of the high res downsampled image and lower res upsampled image with tent filter.